Chautauqua Lake: Tourism and recreation

 The Village of Bemus Point has several popular attractions on the lake during the summer months.
-Prior to 2018, a popular tourist location was the Bemus Point restaurant, The Italian Fisherman, since re-named "The Fish."
+Prior to 2018, a popular tourist location was the Bemus Point restaurant, The Italian Fisherman, since renamed "The Fish."
 Prior to its change in name and ownership, the Italian Fisherman boasted a popular floating stage that hosted an annual summertime concert series.
 As of 2020 plans were underway to move the floating stage series to Mayville.
 Bemus Point offers The Village Casino, a restaurant and bar that can easily be reached by boat.
 Boaters are able to tie up at the Casino's dock where waitresses will serve them from their location.
 This establishment also has historical value in the area and offers nightlife on the lake.
 Contrary to its name, the Casino does not offer gambling.
-The Italian Fishermen, also in Bemus Point, offers fine dining and a floating stage during the summer with live bands and events scheduled at various times throughout the warm season.

 From the late 1990s until September 2018, visitors could schedule a lake tour or dinner cruise on The Summer Wind, a large leisure boat that departed from Celoron at the southern end of the lake.
 The Summer Wind was damaged in a storm in 2019 and missed the 2020 tourist season.
 The Summer Wind was sold in late 2021 and moved out of Chautauqua County.

 Two yacht clubs are located at the lake, Chautauqua Lake Yacht Club in Lakewood and Chautauqua Yacht Club in Chautauqua.

+Chautauqua Lake supports a diverse sportfishery, with angling for walleye, muskellunge, largemouth bass, smallmouth bass and several species of panfish.
+Additional species include yellow perch, pumpkinseed, bluegill, black crappie, white crappie, white perch, white bass, brown bullhead, yellow bullhead, white sucker, common carp, rock bass, longnose gar and golden shiner.